-- Officers shall serve for a term of one year or until their successor is elected and is administered the oath of office or - 47 until the first of June of the year following the incumbent officer's election, whichever occurs first.

-48 Section 4: Recalling officers
+Officers shall serve for a term of one year or until their successor is elected and is administered the oath of office or until the first of June of the year following the incumbent officer's election, whichever occurs first.
+Section 4: Recalling officers

-49 Two-thirds vote of the voting membership of the SA may vote to recall any officer of the SA from his or her office.
+Two-thirds vote of the voting membership of the SA may vote to recall any officer of the SA from his or her office.

-50 ARTICLE III: Officer Duties
+ARTICLE III: OFFICER DUTIES

-51 Section 1: President
+Section 1: President

-- The responsibilities of the President are as follows: - 53 1.
-Attend and chair all SA meetings. - 2.
-Attend all Assemblies' leadership meetings and meetings with Executive staff. - 3.
-Submit agenda items for leadership meetings after soliciting topics from Assembly member. - 4.
-Serve as the primary Assembly correspondent with the administration, the media, and the student body. - 5.
-Correspond with the University President following each Assembly meeting enumerating all resolutions actions that are passed and are under the University President's purview and to solicit his or her response. - 6.
-Correspond with the Deans of the College of Agriculture and Life Science; College of Architecture, Art, and Planning; College of Arts and Sciences; College of Engineering; School of Hotel Administration; College of Human Ecology; School of Industrial and Labor Relations; following each Assembly meeting enumerating all resolutions that are passed and under the purview of each individual college and school and to solicit their responses. - 7.
-Supervise all elected officers and ensure they are discharging their responsibilities. - 8.
-Attend all open sessions of the Board of Trustees and the Board of Trustees Executive Committee held in Ithaca and report back to the Assembly on said meetings. - 9.
-Appoint Assembly Parliamentarian and Executive Archivist. - 10.
-Write and present annual SA report by the end of the term last meeting of the Spring semester.
+The responsibilities of the President are as follows:

+- 1. Attend and chair all SA meetings. - 2.
+Attend all Assemblies' leadership meetings and meetings with Executive staff.

+3. Submit agenda items for leadership meetings after soliciting topics from Assembly member.

+4. Serve as the primary Assembly correspondent with the administration, the media, and the student body.

+5. Correspond with the University President following each Assembly meeting enumerating all actions that are passed and are under the University President's purview and to solicit his or her response.

+6. Correspond with the Deans of the College of Agriculture and Life Science; College of Architecture, Art, and Planning; College of Arts and Sciences; College of Engineering; School of Hotel Administration; College of Human Ecology; School of Industrial and Labor Relations; following each Assembly meeting enumerating all resolutions that are passed and under the purview of each individual college and school and to solicit their responses.

+7. Supervise all elected officers and ensure they are discharging their responsibilities.

+8. Attend all open sessions of the Board of Trustees and the Board of Trustees Executive Committee held in Ithaca and report back to the Assembly on said meetings.

+9. Appoint Assembly Parliamentarian and Executive Archivist.

+10. Write and present annual SA report by the end of the term.